The Chords (American band): Members

 Pianist Rupert Branker was murdered on July 3, 1961.

 Later bass singer Joe "Ditto" Dias, who replaced William Edwards, died sometime in the 1960s.

-Later tenor/baritone Arthur Dicks, who briefly replaced Buddy McRae, died in 2001.
+Later tenor/baritone Arthur Dicks, who briefly replaced Buddy McRae, died on April 25, 1998.

 Buddy McRae, the last surviving original member, died on March 19, 2013, at a nursing home in the Bronx at the age of 85.